(Filipendula Rubra ‘Queen of the Prairie’)

 (Ratibida columnifera ‘Dwarf Red’)

-Dwarf Red Coneflower is a native clump-forming perennial flower that is commonly found growing in prairies, plains, and along roadsides of every state north and south of Utah to Ohio.
-At maturity, this plant reaches the height of 1-3' and features hairy stems, 6” deeply divided green leaves, and long cylindrical cones that have 4-12 droopy petals that are yellow, deep red, or red with yellow streaks.
-This plant attracts bees, butterflies, and hummingbirds, it makes a dye, has medicinal uses, and is great as a cut flower!
+Dwarf Red Coneflower is a native clump-forming perennial flower commonly found growing in prairies, plains, and along roadsides of every state north and south of Utah to Ohio.
+At maturity, this plant reaches a height of 1-3' and features hairy stems, 6” deeply divided green leaves, and long cylindrical cones with 4-12 droopy petals that are yellow, deep red, or red with yellow streaks.
+This plant attracts bees, butterflies, and hummingbirds, makes a dye, has medicinal uses, and is used as a cut flower!

 (Salvia officinalis 'Broadleaf')